How to write effectively about your own artwork

-If there is one task that has filled many an artist with dread down the generations, it is that of writing articulately and clearly about their own work.
-On one hand, writing about art may seem to be one of the easiest things to do — after all, it’s surely a mode of self-expression as freed from any notion of strict ‘formulae’ as art itself.
+If there is one task that has filled many an artist with dread, it is that of writing articulately and clearly about their own work.
+On one hand, writing about art may seem to be one of the easiest things to do — after all, it’s surely a kind of free-form self-expression, just as art itself.

 However, it also needs to feel authentic and faithful to the art that accompanies it, reflecting the interests that led you to create your art in the first place, as well as the process of its creation.
 Oh, and it’ll also be pretty handy if writing about your art helps to spur on your thinking about your art and inspire new directions for it.
 Above all else, there’s no excuse for art writing that is completely detached from your art.
 It needs to accurately represent what you do, how you do it and why you do it.

 Authenticity is vital if you are to get your art writing right

 It’s easy to forget that contrary to the artspeak stereotype, not all art writing is the same.
 Some people writing about their art take a diaristic approach, while others are more conversational, and others lean towards almost manifesto-like texts.
 So, if your mind is a blank, familiarise yourself with the options — as outlined in such great tomes as Kristine Stiles and Peter Selz’s Theories and Documents of Contemporary Art: A Sourcebook of Artists’ Writings — or allow yourself to be inspired by them when devising a unique approach of your own.